 Features of Systematic Investment Plan

 As the name suggests, SIP full form can also be a Small Investment Plan.
 SIP helps you start a mutual fund investment with a smaller amount in comparison to a lump-sum where you need a larger sum of money for investment.

 You can start an SIP for an amount as small as Rs.
 500 per month.
-As your income grows , you can increase the SIP amount.
+As your income grows , you can increase the Systematic Investment Plan amount.

 SIP in mutual fund means it allows investment at regular intervals.
 You have the flexibility to choose the investment cycle, be it, weekly, monthly or quarterly.
 A regular investment approach makes you disciplined in savings and investments.

 The regular investment is a better option for investors as compared to a one-time single investment.
 Your investment is spread over time and you benefit from rupee cost averaging.